 Each child's level of development is assessed against the early learning goals.
 The profile indicates whether children are meeting expected levels of development, or if they are exceeding expected levels, or not yet reaching expected levels ('emerging').
 The profile, along with a short commentary on the child's skills and abilities in relation to the three key characteristics of effective learning, is discussed with the next teacher and is available to look at in the child's file.
 This informs the next teacher about each child's stage of development and learning needs and assists with the planning of activities in Year 1.

-Zoe Ryan January 2017
+Zoe Ryan October 2022

-Based on the previous EYFS Policy by Rachel Plunkett, January 2014.
+Based on the previous EYFS Policy by Rachel Plunkett, January 2014, previously updated January 2017 and July 2019

-Adopted by Governors and Staff .....
+Adopted by Governors and Staff

 Signed

 Chair of Governors

 Headteacher